 Henry Cisneros Founder and Executive Chairman of CityView

-Mr. Cisneros is Founder and Executive Chairman of CityView, one of the nation's premier institutional investment firms focused on urban real estate, in-city housing, and metropolitan infrastructure.
-He served as President and COO for the Spanish-language network Univision from 1997 to 2000 and as Secretary of the U.S. Department of Housing and Urban Development from 1993 to 1997 under President Clinton.
-Prior to his cabinet position, Mr. Cisneros was the four-term Mayor of San Antonio, Texas from 1981 to 1989.
+Mr. Cisneros is founder and executive chairman of CityView, one of the nation's premier institutional investment firms focused on urban real estate, in-city housing, and metropolitan infrastructure.
+He served as president and COO for the Spanish-language network Univision from 1997 to 2000 and as secretary of the US Department of Housing and Urban Development from 1993 to 1997 under President Clinton.
+Before his cabinet position, Mr. Cisneros was the four-term mayor of San Antonio, Texas, from 1981 to 1989.

 Fernando Guerra Retired Director of Health, San Antonio Metropolitan Health District

 Dr. Guerra is a pediatrician, civic leader, and professor of Pediatrics.
 A public official, he also teaches at the University of Texas Health Science Center at San Antonio, the Air Force School of Aerospace Medicine at Brooks Air Force Base, and the University of Texas School of Public Health in Houston.
 He is a member of the Institute of Medicine and the Academy of Medicine, Engineering, and Science of Texas.